ka215/cdbt/readme.txt

 13. You can modify table as add an index or column in the table, and delete or change.
 As you can be done that easily by using various presets.

 == Changelog ==

+= 2.0.2 =
+* Fixed a bug that "table creator" does not work from v2.0.1.
+* Fixed a bug that warning occurs when it get a table authority.

 = 2.0.1 =
 * Added of checking the PHP version when activated of this plugin.